-In Strategic Math, you will learn clever techniques to do seemingly hard computations with ease and joy.
 Become skillful with numbers for success in school and beyond!
-In this course, children learn a series of clever techniques for simplifying computational problems and avoiding unpleasant calculations.
+In Strategic Math, students will learn clever techniques to do seemingly hard computations with ease and joy.
+Children learn a series of clever techniques for simplifying computational problems and avoiding unpleasant calculations.
 These techniques build on each other throughout the course, forming a well connected, coherent curriculum.

 As an example, consider the following question: 4003 - 1998 = ?

 This would have most kids (and adults) grabbing for their calculators, or rolling their eyes at the long chain of “borrowing” that is required to do it manually.